affectioned/fragment-username-scraper/readme.md

 -   Ensure the `stel_ssid` is valid; otherwise, requests will fail.
 -   The default exchange rate is $2.00 per TON if the real-time fetch fails.

-## Troubleshooting

-1.  **No Data Returned**:

-    -   Verify that your search term is correct.
-    -   Check your `stel_ssid` value in the `.env` file.
-2.  **Failed to Fetch Exchange Rate**:

-    -   Ensure you have an active internet connection.
-    -   Check if the CoinCodex API endpoint is accessible.
-3.  **Invalid JSON Response**:

-    -   Ensure the Fragment API has not changed its response format.

-## License

-This program is open-source and free to use.